MohamadYusuf/WebRx-Site/docs/module-overview.md

 - Binding-handlers
 - [Expression-filters](/docs/binding-syntax.html#topic-expression-filters)

-WebRx referres to these kinds of resources as *module-scoped-resources*.
+WebRx refers to these kinds of resources as *module-scoped-resources*.

 ## Advantages of using modules